containers/toolbox/.github/ISSUE_TEMPLATE/bug-report.md

 **Additional context**
 Add any other context about the problem here.
 When did the issue start occurring?
 After an update (what packages were updated)?
 If the issue is about operating with containers/images (creating, using, deleting,..), share here what image you used.
-If you're unsure, share here the output of `toolbox list -i` (shows all toolbox images on your system).
+If you're unsure, share here the output of `toolbox list -i` (shows all Toolbx images on your system).

 If you see an error message saying: `Error: invalid entry point PID of container <name-of-container>`, add to the ticket output of command `podman start --attach <name-of-container>`.